JorPoon/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 5. What is the runtime complexity of the provided code in `names.py`?

-O(n ^ 2) there are 2 for loops in the provided code and it both depends on the size of the txt.file of names.
+O(n ^ 2) there are 2 for loops and they are nested in the provided code.

 6. What is the space complexity of the provided code in `names.py`?